What do you expect?

 - Reliability and ease of use – we want it to work.

-Windows Vista and Windows 7 do prevent changes to vital systems such as these without an administrator password.
-Unfortunately, due to a basic lack of understanding as to these built-in security measures, most employees are allowed to log in to Windows as an administrator and can therefore bypass these safety features altogether.
+Windows does prevent changes to vital systems without an administrator password, but unfortunately, due to a basic lack of understanding as to these built-in security measures, most employees are allowed to log in to their computers as an administrator and can therefore bypass these safety features altogether.
 This administrative login can also allow malware and viruses to more easily compromise your systems.
 Because of this, employees should be set up with a non-administrative logins that will not affect their ability to get work done on their computers.
 There are many more advantages for these segregated logins, but I’ll save that all for another time.

 What employees do